NervanaSystems/ngraph/README.md

 # Intel® nGraph™ library

-Welcome to the Intel nGraph repo, an open source C++ library for developers of Deep Learning (DL) systems.
+Welcome to Intel nGraph, an open source C++ library for developers of Deep Learning (DL) systems.
 Here you will find a suite of components, APIs, and documentation that can be used to compile and run Deep Neural Network (DNN) models defined in a variety of frameworks.

 The nGraph library translates a framework’s representation of computations into